-James and Sophia are junior doctors.
-They met at medical school and have been married for two years.
+James, 31, and Sophia, 26, are junior doctors.
+They met at medical school and were recently married.

 They're not planning on starting a family just yet as Sophia has only been a junior doctor for two years and James will be looking to specialise next year.
 While this will bring a considerable increase in salary, it also comes with a bigger workload.

 They've just bought their first house with a decent-sized deposit and a mortgage of £150,000 (repayable over 25 years), and, when they have the time and the money, they like to go skiing.